Interferon beta

 Are there any alternatives to using interferon beta in pregnancy?

-Some women with MS find that their symptoms improve when they are pregnant.
-If this occurs, your specialist may advise that your medicine(s) can be altered.
-You should not, however, make changes to your treatment without speaking to your doctor first.
+Possibly.
+Other medicines can be used for MS. You might find that your MS symptoms improve during pregnancy.
+If this occurs, your specialist may advise that your medicine can be altered.
+You should not make changes to your treatment without speaking to your doctor first.

 What if I prefer not to take medicines to treat multiple sclerosis?

 Your doctor will only prescribe medicines when necessary and will be happy to talk to you about any concerns.
 It is important to take any medicines prescribed for MS during pregnancy to avoid a flare-up of symptoms and to help prevent damage to the nerves.
-You can feel reassured that interferon beta is often used in pregnancy with no known effects on the unborn baby.

 Will my baby need extra monitoring?